 Yes; with the exception of swim team, we require a parent or guardian to stay on-site during the lesson.
-Your young swimmer wants to know you’re there for them, especially if they need assistance in the restroom.

 Major holidays closed Thanksgiving Thursday and Friday, Christmas Eve day through January 1st, New Year’s Day, 4th of July.

 We cannot say that one kid will learn to swim in any certain timeframe.
 It is our belief that after two months of consistent swimming you should be able to see improvement in your child’s abilities.
 Every child can learn but they all learn differently and at their own pace.

 Every swimmer MUST take a bracelet and they can drop it with their instructor when they get to class.
 Children may NOT be left unattended before, during or after their lesson.